Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Proofs of Main Theorems

 Figure \ref{Fig:Semitwodent9} tells us that the product of the tiling generating functions of the two regions in the top row is equal to the product of the tiling generating functions of the two regions in the middle row, plus the product of the tiling generating functions of the two regions in the bottom row.
 Working on the removal of forced lozenges (whose weights are all 1) as in shown the figure, we get the recurrence:

-where we use the notation $\textbf{s}^{**}$ for the sequence obtained by subtracting $2$ from each term of the sequence $\textbf{s}$.
-It is easy to see that the other five regions in the recurrence are all strictly smaller than $Q_x=Q_{x}(\textbf{a})$.
+where we use the notation $\textbf{s}^{**}$ for the sequence obtained by subtracting $2$ from each term of the sequence $\textbf{s}$ (we still use the notation $\textbf{s}+\beta$ for the sequence obtained from including the term $\beta$ to $\textbf{s}$ and rearranging in increasing order).
+It is easy to see that if $Q_{x}(\textbf{a})$ is tile-able, then the other five regions in the recurrence are also tile-able by Lemma \ref{tileability2}.
+Moreover, these five regions are all strictly smaller than $Q_x=Q_{x}(\textbf{a})$.

 To finish the proof, we need to show that the expression on the right-hand side of (\ref{halfeq3}), i.e.,

 also satisfies recurrence (\ref{halfeq4}) above.
 Equivalently, we need to verify that

 where